The pinnacle set of a permutation: Admissible pinnacle sets

 \begin{example} The leftmost lattice path in Figure~\ref{fig:paths and marked edges} corresponds to the admissible pinnacle set $\{6,8\}$, counted by $\pfrk(8;2)$, and the rightmost path corresponds to the admissible pinnacle set $\{4,7,9\}$, counted by $\pfrk(9;3)$. \end{example}

 Because it is easy to count diagonal lattice paths between two fixed points, we can make the following enumerative corollaries.
-The latter of these establishes the boundary case, discussed above, in the recursive expression for $\pfrk(m;d)$ when $m \geq 2d + 2$.
+The former of these establishes the second half of Theorem~\ref{thm:pinsets} from Section~\ref{sec:intro}.
+Meanwhile, the latter of these establishes the boundary case, discussed above, in the recursive expression for $\pfrk(m;d)$ when $m \geq 2d + 2$.

 \begin{cor}[Enumerating admissible pinnacle sets] \ \begin{enumerate} {(\alph{enumi})} \item The total number of admissible pinnacle sets (regardless of size) with maximum element $m$ is

 \item For $m=2d+1$, the number of admissible pinnacle sets with maximum element $m$ and size $d$ is the Catalan number $C_d = \binom{2d}{d}/(d+1)$. \end{enumerate} \end{cor}